carlos-chen-tb/talk-orb-build/2025-08-15/src/slides.md

     - DLC credits will be <span text-green>0</span>

 - <span text-orange>!
-It's v0.1.13, We need more review from both DevSecOps internal and wider Engineering</span>
+It's in v0.1.13, we need more review from both DevSecOps internal and wider Engineering</span>

 </div>